yetulaxman/linux-2/_tutorials/nextflow_tutorial.md

  - visualisation capabilities
  - batch job script to deploy a pipeline on Puhti

 Containerised applications are highly portable and reproducible for scientific applications.
 Fortunately, Nextflow smoothly supports integration with popular containers ( e.g., [Docker](https://www.nextflow.io/docs/latest/docker.html) and [Singularity](https://www.nextflow.io/docs/latest/singularity.html)) to provide a light-weight virtualisation layer for running software applications.
 You can either create your own Docker/Singularity image or download pre-existing one from a container registry.
-Please note that you can only work with *Singularity* containers on Puhti as *docker* containers require prevelised access which CSC users *don't* have it on Puhti.
+Please note that you can only work with *Singularity* containers on Puhti as *docker* containers require prevelized access which CSC users *don't* have on Puhti.

 When working with Nextflow scripts using containers, pay attention to the following things:
 - Nextflow takes care of mounting work directory for that process on container image.
-Other files/directories needs to mounted through run time options if needed.
+Other files/directories need to mounted through run time options if needed.
-- Required inuput files are staged in and out automatically via Nextflow mechanisms.
+- Required input files are staged in and out automatically via Nextflow mechanisms.
-- Nextflow process gets executed in container environment
+- Nextflow process gets executed in a container environment

 ### Launch an example nextflow application